metabrainz/listenbrainz-server/docs/users/json.rst

    - ``payload`` should contain information about *at least one* track

-   - submitting multiple listens in one go is allowed, but the complete JSON document may not exceed :data:`~webserver.views.api.MAX_LISTEN_SIZE` bytes in size
+   - submitting multiple listens in one go is allowed up to a maximum of :data:`~webserver.views.api.MAX_LISTENS_PER_REQUEST` listens.
+The complete JSON document may not exceed :data:`~webserver.views.api.MAX_LISTEN_SIZE` bytes in size